-Next, we measure the impacts of parameters $c_1$ and $c_2$ with regard to the threshold $\delta(|\mathcal X_{\text{sub}}|)$ in Eq.\eqref{eq:threshold} on the defense performance of the influence-limiting policy.
+We first measured the impact of parameters $c_1$ and $c_2$ with regard to the threshold $\delta(|\mathcal X_{\text{sub}}|)$ in Eq. \eqref{eq:threshold} on the defense performance of the influence-limiting defense.

 It is obvious that the limitation caused by $\delta(|\mathcal X_{\text{sub}}|)$ will lead to a performance cost for the fusion center, especially when there is no malicious node.
 The cost essentially depends on $c_1$ in Eq. \eqref{eq:threshold}.
-According to the mathematical property of Sigmoid function, the smaller the value of $c_1$, the less limitation will be enforced; i.e., the cost when no malicious nodes are present will be smaller.
-On the other hand, however, a smaller $c_1$ makes the system suffer more damage when malicious nodes are indeed present.
+According to the mathematical property of Sigmoid function, less limitation will be enforced when $c_1$ is smaller; i.e., the cost when no malicious nodes are present will be smaller.

+On the other hand, a smaller $c_1$ hurts the system more when malicious nodes are indeed present.
 Similarly, a larger value of $c_2$ makes sure that a potentially malicious node will be penalized more but may also penalize legitimate nodes more when there is no attack.
-Therefore, we evaluate a wide range of choices of $c_1$ and $c_2$ to observe the balance between the performance without the attack and the defense effectiveness in the presence of the attack.
+Therefore, we evaluated a wide range of choices of $c_1$ and $c_2$ to observe the balance between the performance without the attack and the defense effectiveness in the presence of attacks.

-\textit{Case 1: No malicious node.} In the case where no malicious node exists, all the 20 sensing nodes report the true sensed values to the fusion center.
-We illustrate the overall disruption ratio in 1000 timeslots with regard to influence-limiting policy of different values for $c_1$ and $c_2$ in Fig.~\ref{Fig:before_parameters} (a).
-When evaluating one parameter, we fix the other parameter as the two parameters are independent from each other.
-We can observe from Fig.~\ref{Fig:before_parameters}(a) that when no malicious node is present, the overall disruption ratio is increasing with the increase of both the values of $c_1$ and $c_2$, which is the slight cost of the influence-limiting policy.
+\textit{Case 1: No malicious node.} When no malicious node exists, all the 20 sensing nodes report the true sensed values to the fusion center.
+We illustrate the overall disruption ratio in 1000 timeslots with regard to influence-limiting defense of different values for $c_1$ and $c_2$ in Fig.~\ref{Fig:before_parameters}(a).
+When evaluating one parameter, we fixed the other parameter as the two parameters are independent from each other.
+We observe from Fig.~\ref{Fig:before_parameters}(a) that when no malicious node is present, the overall disruption ratio increases as both $c_1$ and $c_2$ increase, which corresponds to the slight cost of the influence-limiting defense.